llvm/llvm-project/clang/docs/ClangFormatStyleOptions.rst

 limited set of styles really well as opposed to supporting every single style used by a codebase somewhere in the wild.
 Of course, we do want to support all major projects and thus have established the following bar for adding style options.
-Each new style option must ..
+Each new style option must:

   * be used in a project of significant size (have dozens of contributors)
   * have a publicly accessible style guide